joelypoley/kplt/README.md

 # KPLT

 This repository contains my personal notes and some code I wrote while reading *[On the quaternion ell-isogeny problem](https://arxiv.org/abs/1406.0981)* by David Kohel, Kristin Lauter, Christophe Petit, Jean-Pierre Tignol.
+Use with caution.

 # If you are going to clone this repo
 Install `git lfs` first.